That Queasy Feeling in

 Remember that many investors come to regret emotional decisions.
 The average recovery time for bear markets with a 20-40% drop is only about 15 months (measuring each recovery since 1945).
 For declines of 5-10%, it’s taken an average of a month to recover.
 That’s why our planning is always for the long-term, with strategic adjustments that are designed to ride through turbulence.3,4

 Things often work out just fine.
-In fact, the very day I recorded my client market update video, the markets reversed for the day before it even got to my clients!
+In fact, the very day I recorded my client market update video, in August of 2019, the markets reversed for the day before it even got to my clients!
 It ended up just as well for the erratic passenger on the flight.
 He, and all of us, benefited from a patient and kind flight attendant.
 Just at the point we thought she might be forced to wrestle with him, she somehow calmed him down and got him to sit beside her for the ascent.
 We heard her assure him a few times that although he MUST stay seated now, he could get up in a few minutes.

 After we were cleared to move about the cabin, it was obvious what the issue was.
 He desperately needed the restroom, due to queasiness created from the stress of flying.